beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/initialization.md

 UseVec(&vec);
 ```

-Arrays initilization at allocation time is also supported.
+Arrays initialization at allocation time is also supported.

 ```C#
 /* Zero-initialize ending 7 elements */